madpsy/xpa125b_controller/README.md

 `./amp_serial_control.sh localhost 51111 /dev/rfcomm0`

 `cat /dev/rfcomm0`

+Note: Because of the way rfcomm works it will only connect to the hc-05 when the serial port is accessed by something.
+This means it has to make the connection each time you send a command, therefore behaves quite slow.
+The way around this is to always have something reading from the port - such as the `cat` command above.
+You could add this before the `while` loop in the script:

+ `cat $TTY >/dev/null &`

 Windows supports Bluetooth serial devices too (not sure about Mac) and there are even mobile phone apps available, such as `Serial Bluetooth Terminal` by Kai Morich for Android.
 If using that app I've found setting 'newline' to 'CR+LF' for both Send and Recieve works well.